huggingface/hub-docs/docs/hub/model-cards-components.md

 <img width="650" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/models-gallery.png"/>
 </div>

-The gallery uses the card's [widget metadata](/docs/hub/models-widgets-examples#text-to-image) to display the images and prompt.
+The `<Gallery/>` component will use your Model Card [widget metadata](/docs/hub/models-widgets-examples#text-to-image) to display the images with each associated prompt.

 ```yaml
 widget: